 If you have recently been arrested for DUI in Arizona?
 If so, chances are that the Arizona law enforcement officer probably administered a breath test or breathalyzer test to help determine the amount of alcohol in your body.
 When a person consumes alcohol, the body immediately absorbs the alcohol in the mouth, the stomach, and the intestines.
 The alcohol that you consume, quickly enters your blood.
-Once the alcohol enters the body, it quickly starts to exit the body; with each breath, some alcohol is exhausted from the lungs and out of the body.
-The breathalyzer is a device used by Arizona Law Enforcement to help prove their DUI or DWI case against you.
+Once the alcohol enters the body, it quickly starts to exit the body; with each breath, some alcohol exits from the lungs and out of the body.
+The Arizona Law Enforcement use the breathalyzer as a means to help prove their DUI or DWI case against you.

-As you breathe, some of the ingested alcohol leaves your system through your breath, this is the alcohol that Breathalyzers are designed to test, Breathalyzers test this exhausted alcohol from your exhaled breaths.
+As you breathe, some of the ingested alcohol leaves your system through your breath.
+By design, this is the alcohol that Breathalyzers are ready to test.
+Breathalyzers test this exhausted alcohol from your exhaled breaths.
 To ensure accurate results of a breathalyzer test a person being tested must take a “deep lung air” sample, basically by taking a really deep breath and then subsequently exhaling the “deep breath” into the breathalyzer machine.
 After a person blows air into the Breathalyzer’s mouthpiece, a chemical reaction takes place which measures the blood-alcohol content.
 A breathalyzer is able to draw a very accurate reading of your BrAC or Breath Alcohol Concentration.

 Is a Breathalyzer Accurate?

 The accuracy of a breathalyzer test is something that is often challenged by many Arizona DUI attorneys.
 The Breathalyzer is a machine, and its accuracy depends upon two factors:

 1. Proper Function of the Breathalyzer itself and 2.
 Human Operation of the Breathalyzer.